 WEST TEMPLE GATEWAY

 Located on the southern periphery of Downtown Salt Lake City, the West Temple Gateway Project Area is a gateway to the City’s business district by way of an attractive, urban residential environment.
 The area’s rising neighborhood business district on 900 South, aptly branded Central Ninth, is surrounded by an eclectic mix of multi-family developments, single-family homes, and a growing number of small-scale commercial and office buildings.
 The centrally-located 900 South TRAX Station, which was built with RDA assistance in 2005, provides area residents and businesses with excellent transit connectivity to other commercial and residential nodes located throughout the Salt Lake Valley.
 This project area stopped receiving tax increment at the end of 2018.

 The 9 Line Community Reinvestment Area is located less than two miles from Downtown Salt Lake City, and spans the communities of Poplar Grove to the north and Glendale to the south.
 The area is characterized by single-family neighborhoods, industrial uses, and small- to mid-scale commercial centers.
 It also has several parks and two trail corridors.
 The RDA will work to leverage the neighborhood’s existing assets while encouraging commercial revitalization, housing stability, economic development, and enhancement of the public realm.
 The 9 Line Project Area Community Reinvestment Area Plan was adopted by the Salt Lake City Council and RDA Board of Directors in fall 2018.
-Additional interlocal agreements with other taxing entity partners are under negotiation.
+Salt Lake City and the Salt Lake City School District have approved their participation (interlocal agreements posted below).
+Additional interlocal agreements with other taxing entity partners remain under negotiation.

 Facilitating housing development citywide is another way the the RDA works to improve livability within the City.
 This is done through: